camelliaiv/IttalentsS15-Test1-Version1-Java/README.md

 Task №3: Write a method that by given array of integers, returns another array of 4 in- tegers, that are – the sum, the substraction, the product and the division of all elements in the given array.
 Use recursion!

 Task №4: Write a method that takes a 2D square array of characters with odd number of rows and columns, slice it by two diagonals and prints the two triangles that are left.
-Triangles are printed one after another (not next to each other)
+Triangles are printed one after another (not next to each other).